Kugarak River

-The Kugarak River is a stream, 58 mi long, in the northwestern part of the U.S. state of Alaska.
+The Kugarak River (Iñupiaq: Kuugruaq) is a stream, 58 mi long, in the northwestern part of the U.S. state of Alaska.
 It flows generally south west and joins the Selawik River approximately 27 mi south east of the village of Selawik.

-Its Inuit name was first reported in 1886 by U.S. Navy Lieutenant Stoney, who spelled it as "Kue-ga-rack".
+Its Inuit name was first reported in 1886 by U.S. Navy Lieutenant George M. Stoney, who spelled it as "Kue-ga-rack".
 It was first spelled as "Kugarak" in 1901 by U.S. Geological Survey.
 The name was also spelled as "Koogarak" and "Kuegerak".